Center for Real Estate Entrepreneurship Council

 Joe Carter is an executive vice president and division manager for Wells Fargo‘s Washington, D.C., Commercial Real Estate (CRE) office in the Mid-Atlantic Region.
 He is responsible for the lending and overall banking relationships with clients covering Washington / Baltimore region through South Carolina.
 This includes team members located in Washington D.C, Raleigh, Charlotte, and Charleston.
 Carter is based in the group’s Washington, D.C office.

-Carter joined Wells Fargo in as the office manager and in 2009 was promoted to his current position.
-Prior to joining Wells Fargo, Carter was with Wachovia Bank for 12 years and had various positions in the real estate and corporate lines of business in both Atlanta and Washington, D.C.
-Carter also is a board member of the Washington Airports Task Force as well as an Advisory Board Member of George Mason University’s Center for Real Estate Entrepreneurship/Masters in Real Estate Development Program.
+Mr. Carter joined Wells Fargo in as the office manager and in 2009 was promoted to his current position.
+Prior to joining Wells Fargo, he was with Wachovia Bank for 12 years and had various positions in the real estate and corporate lines of business in both Atlanta and Washington, D.C.
+Mr. Carter also is a board member of the Washington Airports Task Force.

 Senior Executive Vice President